kevinburke/hamms/README.md

   status code 200.

-- **5510** - The server will send a response with a `Content-Length: 3` header, however the response is actually 1 MB in size
+- **5510** - The server will send a response with a `Content-Length: 3` header, however the response is actually 1 MB in size.
+This can break clients that reuse a socket.

 - **5511** - Send a request to `localhost:5511?size=<int>` to return a `Cookie`
   header that is `n` bytes long.
 By default, return a 63KB header.
+1KB larger will break many popular clients (curl, requests, for example)

 - **5512** - The server keeps a counter of incoming requests.
 Every third request (3, 6, 9, 12 etc) gets a 200 response; otherwise the server sends back a 500 server error.
 Retrieve the count by making a GET request to `localhost:5512/counter`.
 Reset the count by making a POST request to `localhost:5512/counter`.

+    Use this port to test retry logic in your client - to ensure that it retries on failure.

 - **5513** - Send a request to `localhost:5513?failrate=<float>`.
 The server
   will drop requests with a frequency of `failrate`.